ErrorPro/react-google-autocomplete/README.md

 ### Typescript

-We are planning on rewriting the library with TS/Flow in the later releases but you can already use it with TypeScript bacause we use [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/dts-from-js.html).
+We are planning on rewriting the library with TS/Flow in the later releases but you can already use it with TypeScript because we use [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/dts-from-js.html).

 ### TODO